-- Undertake community and stakeholder engagement elements of Recreation Planning projects to determine needs and requirements for facilities and services. - Provide guidance and support for the development of plans and expertise in planning and development for community groups. - Develop plans that identify and consolidate community aspirations for facilities, services and spaces that form an integral component of their life based on research and data. - Provision of 59 formalised parks and open spaces across the Shire. - 16 P1 Urban Parks these are High Profile: strategic location, tourists and local residents. - 20 P2 Urban Parks these are Medium Profile: strategic location, local residents. - 15 P3 Urban Parks these are Low Profile: residential location, local residents. - 6 P4 Urban Bushland areas these are Semi developed, local residents. - 2 P5 Urban Bushland area these are Undeveloped, local residents. - 24 BBQs located in various parks and open spaces throughout the Shire. - 38 Playgrounds located in various open spaces throughout the Shire. - Shared pathways. - Fitness equipment. - Maintenance of parks, open spaces and public amenities. - Preparation and restoration of public areas prior to and following public events. - Conducting playground maintenance and inspections to Australian Standards. - Delivering the annual electric powerline tree clearance program of works. - Undertaking tree inspections and maintenance of trees in urban areas.
+- Undertake community and stakeholder engagement elements of Recreation Planning projects to determine needs and requirements for facilities and services. - Provide guidance and support for the development of plans and expertise in planning and development for community groups. - Develop plans that identify and consolidate community aspirations for facilities, services and spaces that form an integral component of their life based on research and data. - Provision and management of formalised parks and open spaces across the Shire. - Provision and management of P1 Urban Parks these are High Profile: strategic location, tourists and local residents. - Provision and management of P2 Urban Parks these are Medium Profile: strategic location, local residents. - Provision and management of P3 Urban Parks these are Low Profile: residential location, local residents. - Provision and management of P4 Urban Bushland areas these are Semi developed, local residents. - Provision and management of P5 Urban Bushland area these are Undeveloped, local residents. - Provision and management of BBQs located in various parks and open spaces throughout the Shire. - Provision and management of playgrounds located in various open spaces throughout the Shire. - Provision and management of shared pathways. - Provision and management of fitness equipment. - Maintenance of parks, open spaces and public amenities. - Preparation and restoration of public areas prior to and following public events. - Conducting playground maintenance and inspections to comply with Australian Standards.

-- Development of defined strategies, provision and distribution plans, site specific infrastructure and service plans and policies for recreation service areas and infrastructure. - Subject matter expertise and research in Open Space, Recreation and Strategic Planning. - Implementation of the Campaspe Open Space Strategy through convening the Integrated Open Space Management Group. - Coordination of six IOSMG meetings per annum as per the IOSMG Terms of Reference. - Provision of a variety of community open spaces that facilitate passive recreation for community health and wellbeing.
+- Delivering the annual electric powerline tree clearance program of works. - Undertaking tree inspections and maintenance of trees in urban areas.

-- Indoor Sports Facility Programming the Provision of both formal and informal activities to contribute to community health and wellbeing. - Sports Facility Management the Assets maintained at the appropriate service levels as defined by asset management plans and sporting association guidelines. - · Provision of governance support for Committees of Management. - Safe attractive well-maintained parks and gardens. - Provision of facilities such as BBQ and toilets that are well maintained and support the use of the associated Parks and gardens. - Maintenance of the sports surfaces in line with the sports codes of practice. - Maintenance of trees in public areas for the safety of the community and health of the tree. - Ensure trees are pruned appropriately to ensure electrical lines are clear. - Provision of event specific assistance in relation to signage setup, traffic control and additional park/garden maintenance.
+- Development of defined strategies, provision and distribution plans, site specific infrastructure and service plans and policies for recreation service areas and infrastructure. - Subject matter expertise and research in Open Space, Recreation and Strategic Planning. - Implementation of the Campaspe Open Space Strategy through convening the Integrated Open Space Management Group. - Coordination of six IOSMG meetings per annum as per the IOSMG Terms of Reference. - Provision of a variety of community open spaces that facilitate passive recreation for community health and wellbeing. - Indoor Sports Facility Programming the Provision of both formal and informal activities to contribute to community health and wellbeing. - Sports Facility Management the Assets maintained at the appropriate service levels as defined by asset management plans and sporting association guidelines. - · Provision of governance support for Committees of Management. - Safe attractive well-maintained parks and gardens. - Provision of facilities such as BBQ and toilets that are well maintained and support the use of the associated Parks and gardens. - Maintenance of the sports surfaces in line with the sports codes of practice. - Maintenance of trees in public areas for the safety of the community and health of the tree. - Ensure trees are pruned appropriately to ensure electrical lines are clear. - Provision of event specific assistance in relation to signage setup, traffic control and additional park/garden maintenance.